topjohnwu/Magisk/docs/guides.md

 If your module requires some additional sepolicy patches, please add those rules into this file.
 The module installer script and Magisk's daemon will make sure this file is copied to somewhere `magiskinit` can read pre-init to ensure these rules are injected properly.

 Each line in this file will be treated as a policy statement.
 For more details about how a policy statement is formatted, please check [magiskpolicy](tools.md#magiskpolicy)'s documentation.

-#### The `system` folder

-All files you want Magisk to replace/inject for you should be placed in this folder.
-Please read through the [Magic Mount](details.md#magic-mount) section to understand how Magisk mount your files.

 ## Magisk Module Installer